manuel/edgelisp/blog/2008-11/hello-world.md

 And, because it shows how nice Lisp is, a multi-collection `map`:

-    (defun map* ((fun <function>) &rest colls &key (into (<list>))) "Applies a function to the elements of N collections and returns a collection with the results of each application.
-The function is called with N positional arguments, each taken from the collections from left to right.
-The shortest collection determines how many times the function is called.
-The `into' keyword argument can be used to supply a different collection to hold the results."
-      (let ((iters (map #'iter colls)))
+    (defun map* ((fun <function>) &rest colls &key (into (<list>))) (let ((iters (map #'iter colls)))
         (while (every #'has-next iters)
           (add into (apply fun (map #'now iters)))